Top 10 Mistakes Made By Property Owners in Allegheny Property Tax Appeals

 More recently, a strong argument for property owners has been the opportunity to show that only certain homes have been appealed in an area.
 You can focus in certain defense cases, on showing that other recently sold properties are assessed at a fraction of their sales prices, and accordingly, why is the school only trying to raise you.
 If you use this argument, make sure you compare the entire neighborhood.

-#7 – Property owner wants to argue price/sq. foot.
+#4 – Property owner wants to argue price and square footage

 We have had some very intelligent property assessment clients who have created magnificent spreadsheets analyzing specific neighborhoods price/sq. foot (building and/or land area).
 I understand and appreciate the argument, but it should never be the focus.
 It is too complicated, and there are too many other characteristics involved.
 In addition, most of the hearing officers simply do not like it.